pulp/pulp/docs/sphinx/user-guide/troubleshooting.rst

-If CN of the server SSL certificate matches the 'host' in admin or consumer configuration file, but you are still seeing this error, check httpd version on your Pulp server.
+If CN of the server SSL certificate matches the 'host' in admin or consumer configuration file, but you are still seeing this error, check the httpd version on your Pulp server.
 If you have httpd version older than 2.4, follow the directions mentioned at :ref:`Installation Guide <ssl_validation>`.